Altuve's slam quiets booing, sends Astros past Indians 7-2 - WHIZ News

+CLEVELAND (AP) — With one swing, José Altuve shut up fans and woke up his teammates.

-CLEVELAND (AP) — José Altuve hit a grand slam to briefly quiet constant booing by Cleveland fans, Yordan Álvarez and Michael Brantley homered, and the Houston Astros snapped a four-game losing streak with a 7-2 win over the Indians on Thursday night.
+Altuve hit a grand slam to briefly quiet constant booing directed at him and his Houston teammates, Yordan Álvarez and Michael Brantley homered, and the Astros snapped a four-game losing streak with a 7-2 win over the Indians on Thursday night.

-Jeered from the moment he stepped into the batter’s box to start the game, Altuve connected for his fifth career slam in the fifth inning off rookie J.C.
+Jeered from the moment he stepped into the batter’s box to start the game, Altuve connected for his fifth career slam — and second this season — in the fifth inning off Indians rookie J.C.
 Mejia (1-3) to give Houston a 5-2 lead.

+The shot was just what the Astros needed after being swept at home by Baltimore and dropping five of six after an 11-game winning streak.

+“A tremendous lift for us,” manager Dusty Baker said.
+“We ain’t been scoring but one or two runs a game in that whole series with Baltimore, so that was huge.
+It gave us some breathing room.

 Álvarez crushed his 14th homer, a 446-foot shot into the center-field bullpens, in the fourth for the Astros, who improved to an MLB-best 30-16 against teams with winning records.